 We (as a family) brought things to throw in the fire / roast as part of the ritual.

+Mom with the plate of our nuts and raisins and holy water to put in the fire.
 Eye spy: See the little half moon pastry thing?
-It is this yummy, yet too sweet sweet, that has a sugar syrup and nuts.
+It is this yummy, yet too sweet sweet, that has a sugar syrup and nuts. |

 The next day was Holi, and it was time to play!
 We had two stages to our Holi celebration.
 The first was playing and dancing in the park with the neighborhood, and the second stage two was driving about an hour into Faridabad to go to a family member's house.
 It is traditional here to play Holi at the house of a new female-in-law's house for the first Holi of her marriage.
 This Holi was the first one for my cousin and his wife, so we went there to play.